Can Cutting Down Drinking Speed up Weight Loss?

 Scientific research concludes that people who over-consume alcohol display poor eating habits while drinking, which I guess we all knew anyway!
 Alcohol also increases our sensation of hunger.
 So no, it’s not your imagination that you always feel hungry after a few drinks; it’s actually almost impossible not to!
 Medical research has shown that when we consume alcohol, it stimulates the production of a hunger-increasing hormone.

 It all makes sense now, don’t you think, stopping off at the local takeaway on the way home after a boozy night out, despite having eaten beforehand!
 Because the more alcohol consumed, the greater the amount of the hunger hormone there is circulating in your body.
 This is also a major factor in the desire for fatty, carb-rich, fast food, as a hangover cure.
+Please also check out our page: “How you can be a weight-loss success story”

 Can Cutting Down Drinking Speed Up Weight Loss?